 You must be registered with the Health and Care Professions Council (HCPC) to work as an occupational psychologist.
-This involves completing The British Psychological Society (BPS) qualification in Occupational Psychology (QOP) stage 2 (or equivalent qualification) that has been approved by the HCPC.
+This involves completing The British Psychological Society (BPS) Qualification in Occupational Psychology (QOP) Stage 2 approved by the HCPC.

 First, you'll need Graduate Basis for Chartered Membership (GBC), which is achieved by completing a BPS-accredited psychology degree or conversion course.

-You'll then need to successfully complete a BPS-accredited Masters in occupational psychology, which usually takes one year full time or two years part time.
-To get a place on a Masters course, you're often expected to have at least a 2:1 plus some relevant work experience, although some course providers may accept a 2:2.
-Contact individual universities for details of their entry requirements.
+You must then complete a BPS-accredited Masters in occupational psychology, which usually takes one year full time or two years part time.
+To get a place on a Masters course, you'll usually need a 2:1 or above.
+Relevant work experience is also useful.
+Check with individual course providers for details of their entry requirements.
 Search for a BPS-accredited course.

-You'll need to be employed as a trainee occupational psychologist in a role (either paid or unpaid) related to occupational psychology for the duration of the training.
-You'll receive support and supervision from a coordinating supervisor who will act as your mentor as you develop your skills in at least five areas of occupational psychology and the consultancy cycle.
+You'll need to be employed as a trainee occupational psychologist in a role (either paid or voluntary) related to occupational psychology for the duration of the training.
+You'll receive support and supervision from a coordinating supervisor who will act as your mentor as you develop your skills in all five content areas of occupational psychology and the consultancy cycle.

-Once you've successfully completed the QOP (stage 2), you're eligible for registration as an occupational psychologist with HCPC and accreditation as a chartered psychologist with BPS.
+On successful completion of the QOP (stage 2), you're eligible to apply for registration as an occupational psychologist with the HCPC and accreditation as a chartered psychologist with the BPS.